 - 2-4 Tbsp butter melted to brush the tops

-- To make the dough: Sprinkle both packets of dry yeast over the warm water and set aside for 5 minutes.
+- To make the dough: Sprinkle both packets of dry yeast over warm water.
+Set aside for 5 minutes.

-- Sift together the flour, sugar, baking powder, soda and salt in a large mixing bowl.
+- In a medium size bowl, sift together flour, sugar, baking powder, soda and salt in a large mixing bowl.

 - Gradually work the liquid into the dry ingredients until combined.
 The dough won't be completely smooth.